se-edu/se-book/modeling/modelingASolution/path.md

-Design &rarr; Modeling &rarr; Modeling a Solution &rarr;
+Design → Modeling → Modeling a Solution →